 India and Pakistan signed a treaty and maps formally settling the new line of military control on Monday (11 December).

-India and Pakistan signed a treaty and maps formally settling the new line of military control on Monday (11 December).
+Background: India and Pakistan signed a treaty and maps formally settling the new line of military control on Monday (11 December).
 The signing took place in the border post at Suchetgarh, Kashmir, and the signatories were Lieutenant-General P.S.M.
 Bhagat of India and Lieutenant-General Abdul Hamid Khan of Pakistan.

 The signing is seen as paving the way for further agreement on such matters as the withdrawal of troops from territory belonging to the other country, occupied during last December's hostilities.